 Visit Marina Bay during the night as well.
 There is a light, water and sound show (WonderFull).
 Every night at these times: 8–8:15, 9:30–9:45 PM, skies are lit by moving lasers and LEDs and air is filled with music.
 All of this is accompanied by beautifully choreographed fountains.
 There is an additional show at 11 PM (until 11:15 PM) on Friday and Saturday nights.
 The admission is free.

-If you love wandering around vibrant neighbourhoods, visit Kampong Glam, Chinatown and Little India!
+If you love wandering around vibrant neighborhoods, visit Kampong Glam, Chinatown and Little India!
 Not only these places are good for shopping, but also just for sightseeing.
 You definitely will like artsy Haji Lane and Arab street.
 Don’t forget to check out graffiti in Haji Lane as well!
 There is a beautiful mosque in Kampong Glam – Masjid Sultan.

 There is a spectacular mosque in Little India as well – Masjid Abdul Gafoor.